telerik/blazor-docs/components/treelist/editing/incell.md

 * If there is a cell that is being edited at the moment, clicking on another cell will first close the current cell and fire `OnUpdate`.
 To start editing the new cell, you need a second click.
 When the user removes focus from the TreeList or the current row, the `OnUpdate` event fires, where the data-access logic can move it to the actual data source.

 * The `OnCancel` event works only when pressing `Esc`.
 The `Cancel` command button is not supported.
-Clicking outside the currently edited cell will trigger `OnUpdate` and thus, clicking on the `Cancel` command button will not fire the `OnCancel` event, because an update has already occured.
+Clicking outside the currently edited cell will trigger `OnUpdate` and thus, clicking on the `Cancel` command button will not fire the `OnCancel` event, because an update has already occurred.

 ## Incell Editing and Selection